 Not all of the microbiological research work in universities, particularly that concerned with the current government's applied/industrial research agenda, will be high-impact discovery journal compatible (even though it may actually have more impact in terms of healthcare, economic growth, etc.).
 OA funding policies need to be designed so as not to jeopardise the publication of such work.
 In the absence of adequate funds, will universities end up rationing which work gets published?
 Clearly, they will want to use these funds for publishing in journals with the highest impact.
-The OA system has major implications for career development, and the next Research Excellence Framework.
+The OA system has major implications for career development.